tuckermint/sdk-application-tutorial/tutorial/buy-name.md

 First check to make sure that the bid is higher than the current price.
 Then, check to see whether the name already has an owner.
 If it does, the former owner will receive the money from the `Buyer`.

-If there is no owner, your `nameservice` module "burns" (i.e. sends to an unrecoverable address) the coins from the `Buyer`.
+If there is no owner, your `tuckermint` module "burns" (i.e. sends to an unrecoverable address) the coins from the `Buyer`.

 If either `SubtractCoins` or `SendCoins` returns a non-nil error, the handler throws an error, reverting the state transition.
 Otherwise, using the getters and setters defined on the `Keeper` earlier, the handler sets the buyer to the new owner and sets the new price to be the current bid.